bp-momentum/backend/BETTER-README.md

 #### Starting the Server
+Before starting the server the database must creating the tables.
+For this type the command "python manage.py makemigrations" and "python manage.py migrate".
+Now the database will be adjusted, and the tables will be created.

 After configuration, please start the server by running `python3 manage.py runserver <host-address>:<port>` again.
 If there are any issues with your settings, you will see errors in the output.
 After successfully starting the server, it will be reachable at your `<host-address>:<port>`.
 The admin panel will be reachable at `<host-address>:<port>/admin`.
 As an example you can type the command "python manage.py runserver 0.0.0.0:8000"

-Now the database will be adjusted, and the tables will be created and the server can be reached by the frontend.
+Now the server can be reached by the frontend if the ports are allowed in the firewall.